-The infotainment screen can be order as a larger 10in unit depending on trim level, too.
+The infotainment screen can be ordered as a larger 10in unit depending on trim level, too.
 Quality has taken a step up, with the Corsa now based on the same PSA platform as the upcoming Peugeot 208.

 Like the Peugeot, it’ll get an all-electric drivetrain option too – making using of the same 50kWh battery as the 208e.
 Making 134bhp, it’ll get a range of around 205 miles.
-The battery can also be recharged to 80% in half an hour, with on-board charging cables offered as standard.
+The battery can also be recharged to 80% in half an hour, with onboard charging cables offered as standard.

 Performance-wise, it’ll get to 60mph from rest in 8.1 seconds, while that lowdown torque means it’ll get to 30mph in just 3.1 seconds.

 In “Eco”, the Corsa-e becomes a long-distance runner.
 All the car’s systems and the electric drive are adjusted for maximum energy efficiency, without significant detrimental effect on comfort.
-Compared with “Sport”, range is increased by up to 40%.
+Compared with “Sport”, the range is increased by up to 40%.

 By 2024, Vauxhall will have an electrified version of every model in its range.
-A key role is played by the shared multi-energy platforms.
+A key role is played by the ‘shared multi-energy platforms’.